BIM2SIM/bim2sim/docs/source/installation.md

 # Installation

 ## Base Library
+`bim2sim` is divided into a base library  and plugins.
+For Further information we refer to [plugins](plugins).
+We will first guide you through the process how to install `bim2sim` base library and afterwards how to install the plugins.
 As some requirements for core functionality of `bim2sim` are not available via PyPi but only via Anaconda an installation only via PyPi is sadly not possible for now.
-For now the easiest way to install `bim2sim` is the following.
+For now the easiest way to install `bim2sim` is the by

+1. creating an anaconda environment
+2. clone `bim2sim` GitHub repository
+3. install pip requirements
+4. install conda requirements
+5. add base libraray and plugins to `PYTHONPATH`

+We will guide you through the process now.
 ```shell
 # create fresh python environment with conda
 conda create -n bim2sim python=3.9